-What To Do With Old Glasses: 7 Ways to Recycle Or Donate
+What To Do With Old Glasses: All UK Recycling Options ♻️

 To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

 Wondering what to do with your old glasses?
-Here are seven clever ways to recycle, donate or upcycle your eyeglasses and spectacles for a zero-waste approach to eyewear.
+Here are all the current clever ways to recycle, donate or upcycle your eyeglasses and spectacles in the UK for a zero-waste approach to eyewear.

 So what can you do with your old spectacles?

-As tempting as it is, don’t pop them in your household recycling bin.
-Popping stuff in your recycling bin that can’t be recycled is known as wish-cycling.
+As tempting as it is, don’t wish-cycle them by popping them in your household recycling bin.
+Glasses can’t be recycled at home.

-Glasses very much top the wish-cycling charts, because even if you think that your old spectacles should be recycled, glasses are generally made from mixed materials, including acetate and metal.
+This is because glasses are generally made from mixed materials, including acetate and metal.
 This means they are not easily recycled and will instead end up in landfill.
+Charity shops don’t accept donations of prescription glasses either.

 Eyeglasses on a blue book, next to a plant and a blue spectacles case, with a blue text box that reads easy ways to recycle or donate your old glasses.

 So what can you do with those old prescription glasses that you can no longer wear?
-Handily, there are a few different recycling options available – in-store and by post – to help keep your old spectacles out of landfill.
-Use these quick links to navigate to each section or keep reading for all the details:
+Handily, there are a few different recycling options available in the UK – in-store and by post – to help keep your old spectacles out of landfill.

 The optometrist chain Specsavers now collects old glasses for recycling.
-Just pop into any branch in the UK, and you’ll find a recycling box where you can place your old glasses (including glasses cases and broken glasses), free of charge.
+Just pop into any branch in the UK, and you’ll find a recycling box where you can place your old glasses free of charge.
+Handily, Specsavers also accepts old glasses cases and broken glasses for recycling.

-This recycling service is provided in partnership with MYGroup, a recycling and waste disposal company based in Hull, that separates the components of your old glasses and then turns them into useful materials.
+This recycling service is provided in partnership with MYGroup.
+This is a recycling and waste disposal company based in Hull.

-At MYGroup old spectacles are manually and mechanically sorted to separate plastics and metals.
-This plastic material is then mechanically shredded and turned into recycled plastic boards.
+MYGroup takes old spectacles and manually and mechanically sorts them to separate plastics and metals.
+The metal is recycled into other useful objects.
+Meanwhile, the plastic is mechanically shredded and turned into recycled plastic boards.
 These boards are then used as replacements for plywood by the construction industry, shopfitters, joiners and more.

-The MYgroup team also design and create a wide range of items made from recycled plastic boards, including furniture and home and garden ware.
+The MYgroup team also designs and creates a wide range of items made from recycled plastic boards, including furniture and home and gardenware.

 If you don’t have a branch of Specsavers near you, then try Recycline.
-Launched in May 2022, this glasses recycling organisation has already diverted 100 tonnes of spectacles from landfill.
+So far, this glasses recycling organisation has already diverted 500 tonnes of spectacles – equal to around 20 million individual pairs – from landfill.

-Its website has a handy tool to find opticians near you that take old glasses for recycling.
+Its website has a handy tool to find opticians near you who take old glasses for recycling.
 I’ve found that lots of private opticians near me take old glasses.

 If you cannot find an optician near you, then individuals can also send their old glasses directly to Recycline.
-Find the current address details here.
-Make sure you ensure that the correct postage rate has been paid otherwise your glasses may not be recycled.
+Find the current Recycline address details here.

 Recycle Instore At Asda